-

 Beluga is an extensible C++17 library with a ground-up implementation of the Monte Carlo Localization (MCL) family of estimation algorithms featuring:

-• A modular design based on orthogonal components that can be merged together using the mixin pattern.
+• A modular design based on orthogonal components.

 • Emphasis on the prevention of regressions and facilitation of code improvements through test coverage.